ka-architect/aws-solutions-architect-associate/topics/data/analytics/README.md

     - Best to used reserved or on-demand for master and core nodes
     - Use spot nodes for task
 - Cluster Types: long-running or **transient** (tear down after analysis)
+- Used to transform and move large amounts of data into and out of other AWS stores such as S3 and DynamoDB

 ## QuickSight (Tableau)
 - Similar to tableau or power BI